-- A. Additional doses of sedation or analgesia. - B. DOPAmine infusion. - C. Glucagon 3-5 mg IV (0.05mg/kg) (if available) if beta-blocker or calcium channel blocker overdose is suspected.
+- A. Additional doses of sedation or analgesia. - B. DOPAmine infusion. - C. Glucagon 3-5 mg IV (0.05 mg/kg) (if available) if beta-blocker or calcium channel blocker overdose is suspected.
 May be repeated in 10-15 minutes. - D. Calcium Cl 10 mL of 10% solution IV (if available) if calcium channel-blocker overdose or hyperkalemia is suspected.

 - 1. When applying transcutaneous pacer for serious bradycardia or impending cardiac arrest, begin rapidly increasing the energy to obtain electrical capture. - 2.
 Application and initiation of transcutaneous pacer should not be delayed while awaiting IV access if patient has severe symptoms. - 3.
 Some patients may not tolerate the pacing stimulus to the skin and chest wall that occurs with transcutaneous pacing.
 In these cases, consider sedation if SBP > 100.
 (See box) - 4.
 Consider possible etiologies: - a.
 Hyper/hypokalemia, other metabolic disorders - b.
 Hypothermia - c.
 Hypovolemia (including vomiting/diarrhea) - d.
 Hypoxia - e.
 Toxins/ overdose (e.g. beta-blocker or calcium channel-blocker) - f.
 Tamponade - g.
 Tension pneumothorax - 5.
 Transcutaneous pacemaker electrode pads may be applied to these patients without initiating pacing so that the pacemaker is ready if patient condition deteriorates. - 6.
 For symptomatic high-degree (second-degree or third-degree) AV block, begin pacing without delay. - 7.
 Atropine should be administered by rapid IV push and may be repeated every 3-5 minutes, to a maximum dose of 3 mg.
 Atropine is ineffective and should be avoided in heart transplant patients. - 8.
 Start pacing at heart rate of 80 and 80 mAmps.
-When initiating trancutaneous pacing on a patient that is conscious with a perfusing rhythm, the pacing energy level should be increased gradually to a level slightly above the minimum energy required to obtain electrical capture. - Mix DOPAmine infusion using regional or agency prescribed concentration, and administer 5-20 mcg/kg/min.
-Generally start at 5 mcg/kg/min, and increase every 10 minutes by an additional 5 mcg/kg/min until SBP >100 mmHg.
-DO NOT exceed 20 mcg/kg/min unless ordered by medical command physician. - 10.
-EPINEPHrine infusion, 0.1-0.5 mcg/kg/min (7-35 mcg/min) titrated until SBP >90 mmHg.Mix EPINEPHrine infusion using regional or agency prescribed concentration, and administer 2-10 mcg/min.
-DO NOT exceed 10 mcg/min unless ordered by medical command physician.
+When initiating transcutaneous pacing on a patient that is conscious with a perfusing rhythm, the pacing energy level should be increased gradually to a level slightly above the minimum energy required to obtain electrical capture. - 9.
+EPINEPHrine by push dose (dilute boluses) or infusion.
+Push dose boluses = prepare 10 mcg/mL concentration by adding 1 mL of 0.1 mg/mL concentration EPINEPHrine in 9 mL NSS, then administer 1-2 mL every 2 minutes and titrate to SBP target.
+Infusion = must administer by electronic pump at 0.1-0.5 mcg/kg/min titrated to SBP target. - 10.
+Mix DOPAmine (if available) infusion using regional or agency prescribed concentration, and administer 5-20 mcg/kg/min.
+Generally, start at 5 mcg/kg/min, and increase every 10 minutes by an additional 5 mcg/kg/min until SBP >90 mmHg (or [70 + (age x 2)] in children).
+DO NOT exceed 20 mcg/kg/min unless ordered by medical command physician.